isovalent/ebpf-docs/docs/linux/concepts/af_xdp.md

 ![XSK parts](../../assets/image/diagrams/af_xdp/0_initial.svg){class=image-bg-white}

 The socket (not displayed) ties everything together and gives the process a file descriptor which is used in syscalls.
 Next is the "UMEM" which is a piece of memory allocated by the process which is used for the actual packet data.
 It contains multiple chunks so it acts very much like an array.
 Lastly are 4 ring buffers: RX, TX, FILL, and COMPLETION.
-These ring buffers used to communicate ownership and intent for the different UMEM chunks.
+These ring buffers are used to communicate ownership and intent for the different UMEM chunks.
 More details on this in the [Receiving and sending packets](#receiving-and-sending-packets) section.

 ### Setting up a XSK